samanthaming/samanthaming.com/articles/pictorials/how-to-remove-all-falsy-values-from-an-array.md

 ## The Challenge

-Write a function that returns a shortened string with ellipsis if it's too long.
+Write a function that returns an array of only truthy values

 <ArticleImage name="1" />